crolllab/crolllab_v3/_members/chloe-leseigneur.md

   email: chloe.leseigneur@unine.ch
 ---

-MSc student investigating near-infrared spectra of microorganisms.
+Chloé is doing her MSc and wants to investigate near-infrared spectra of microorganisms in collaboration with the EPFL Lausanne.